-The Arts MRes allows you to undertake a one year full-time or two year part-time research project in one or more of the School of the Arts’ key subject areas: Architecture, Communication and Media, English, Music and Philosophy.
-You will receive training in research skills and supervision from one or more academic specialists in their subject area(s).
+The Communication and Media MRes allows you to undertake a one year full-time or two year part-time research project in Communication and Media.
+You will receive training in research skills and supervision from one or more academic specialists in their subject area.

 The programme provides excellent preparation for you if you’re intending to undertake a PhD in the Arts and Humanities, but is also a good choice if you wish to pursue a research project for purposes of professional development or personal interest.
 You will become part of a community of active researchers and will be encouraged to pursue your own research interests in collaboration with an academic supervisor.